avdudchenko/watertap-ui/README.md

 4. Watertap and Watertap-ui directories must be inside of the same parent directory.
 5. `watertap-ui-env` Conda environment is active

+# Configuring UI environmnet

+The user can adjust webaddress for front end, backend end, and location of databases created by the backend through react .env file.
+To adjust defualt settings:
+1. create .env.local in /frontend folder.
+This file will not be tracked by git.
+2. To change front end address and port, create variable
 ### 1. Transfer Entry points

 ```sh